 What’s the focus of Bringing Down The Band?
-BDTB formed as an idea I had of bridging music and everything surrounding it into an entity larger than myself.
+BDTB formed as an idea to bridge music and everything surrounding it into an entity larger than what one person liked.
 Bringing Down The Band is more than just a website and blog, it’s a lifestyle.
 Not only a new aged independent distributor of dopeness for worthwhile artists to be heard, but also a representation of what we, as artists, may feel is worthy of paying attention to in the culture that surrounds us.
 We at BDTB view art as a necessary part of society, and this is our way of sharing it to everyone that may not have the avenues, or addiction, as we do.

 Below you can check out our general posting schedule, and with that you can get a better look into what to expect during a usual week from us:

 Monday-Friday: Regular sharing of all things dope.

 Monday: Submissions will be reviewed to be either forwarded to queue or deleted.

 Wednesday: A focus on sharing instrumental works, beats, and eclectic music.